 You never get a second chance to make…

 Talk about pressure!
-The permanency of that first glance, first handshake, first moment, is nerve inducing in itself, never mind all the work of giving the perfect answers and demonstrating your amazing qualifications.
+The permanency of that first glance, first handshake, and first moment is nerve-inducing in itself, never mind providing great answers and demonstrating your amazing qualifications.

-Yes we’re in the 21st century and modern professionalism tends to allow some casualness, but this is a job interview and if you don’t take yourself seriously, no one else will.
-So no Dockers or sneakers, I don’t care if they’re black and the CEO wears jeans!
+Modern professionalism tends to allow some casualness, but this is a job interview, and if you don’t take yourself seriously, no one else will.
+So no Dockers or sneakers, even if they’re black and the CEO wears jeans!

-Be prepared – We give this advice in media training to professionals of all levels.
-Often nerves are simply a product of not knowing what to say.
-If you have practiced your responses by anticipating potential questions, and taken the time to review the job description, you’re going to take your stress levels down at least a notch or two and it will already be apparent when you walk through the door.
+Often, nerves are simply a product of not knowing what to say.
+If you have practiced your responses to anticipated questions and matched your achievements to the job description, then you’re going to take your stress levels down several notches.
+Your confidence will be apparent when you walk through the door.
 Don’t wing it!
 This is your career.

-Close the call – ask your closing questions, summarize why you are a good fit and ask a closing question such as, “based on our discussion is there anything you are missing or do you have any concerns about my being the right candidate”.
+Summarize why you are a good fit and ask a closing question such as, “Based on our discussion, is there anything you are missing or do you have any concerns about my being the right candidate?”.
 “Do you see any gaps at this point?”
-Then make sure you clarify and fill in those gaps.
-If an interviewer had an initial poor first impression of you, you will need to create this opening so you can bring clarity and gently challenge them to see you as a good fit.
+Make sure you clarify and fill in those gaps.
+If an interviewer created an initial poor first impression of you, you will need to create this opening so you can bring clarity and gently challenge them to see you as a good fit.
 Remember, they want to find a good fit and will appreciate you connecting the dots for them.